The Roles We Play: A Method of Genuine Participation.

-ATD Fourth World, in partnership with artist and photographer Eva Sajovic, is proud to present The Roles We Play: A Model of Genuine Participation.
+ATD Fourth World, in partnership with artist and photographer Eva Sajovic, is proud to present The Roles We Play: A Method of Genuine Participation.

 This new film traces the course of the project over the last decade and its attempts to provide a forum for people with experience of poverty to challenge the widespread negative stereotypes of their lives by giving participants the tools to speak out and have their voices heard.